 > sc resume Appinfo

 Services are started after a reboot automatically if they are set enabled.
 If not and set to Manual start we need to start them manually.
-We can enable auto service start after a reboot with
+We can enable auto service to start after a reboot with

 config command like below.